openzipkin/brave/brave-sparkjava/README.md

-# brave-spark-framework-filter
+# brave-sparkjava

-The module contains a Spark framework filter implementing to deal with server side integration: Getting existing span/trace state from request, create and submit span with `sr`', `ss` annotations.
+The module contains a SparkJava implementing to deal with server side integration: Getting existing span/trace state from request, create and submit span with `sr`', `ss` annotations.